-DMAS is currently working with CMS to finalize the revised evaluation plan for FAMIS Select, which will include additional qualitative data gathered through focus groups with participating families.
-In future semi-annual reports, we will report on this data and describe how we plan to use this feedback to improve the program.
+The revised evaluation plan for FAMIS Select will include additional qualitative data gathered through focus groups with participating families.
+In future semi-annual reports, Virginia will report on this data and describe how we plan to use this feedback to improve the program.